 ________

 Rebecca has worked in arts outreach, engagement and education for more than 15 years, devising and delivering projects and programmes from local to national level.
+She is also a PhD candidate, exploring place-based poetry film and the literature festival.

 With a passion for combined arts and equal access, Rebecca has developed strategic work with a diverse range of arts and cultural organisations.
 She has also managed fundraising and comms, gaining support from key funders such as Arts Council England, the British Film Institute, the British Council and a range of independent trusts and foundations.